opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 ## 8 Integration Testing

-<ins>Instrumentation Rules</ins> must provide an integration test demonstrating proper functionality of the rule against a runtime with the 3rd-party being instrumented.
+<ins>Integration Rules</ins> must provide an integration test demonstrating proper functionality of the rule against a runtime with the 3rd-party being instrumented.
 These tests belong to the [`/test/`](https://github.com/opentracing-contrib/java-specialagent/tree/master/test/) sub-module.
 These tests resemble the `AgentRunner` tests, but are simpler, because there is no complex class loading architecture involved.
 The Integration Tests are intended to be as simple as possible, and are only required to demonstrate the proper instrumentation of the particular 3rd-party library.

 **Important note!**